koualil/koualil/README.md

 - 👯 I’m looking to collaborate on Internet of Things (IoT) projects
 - 💬 Ask me about technology web
 - 📫 How to reach me: you can reach me from the social media links above
-- ⚡ Languages: C, C++, Java , Php , Html ,Css ,javaScript , sql , plSql
+- ⚡ Languages: C, C++, Java , Php , Html ,Css ,javaScript ,React, sql , plSql